Scope & Direction of the Project¶

 As all of these processes depend on standards, a crucial element on the consumption side is standards utilization.
 This is what enables interoperability between tools and ensures consistency throughout the trial setup and execution.

 OpenStudyBuilder is already delivering tangible value in the area of protocol authoring.
-At Novo Nordisk, it is used in production to define structured protocol elements - most notably the Schedule of Activities (SoA) - and automatically populate them into the corresponding Word-based protocol template.
+At Novo Nordisk, it is used in production to define structured protocol elements - most notably the Schedule of Activities (SoA) - and automatically populate them into the corresponding Word-based protocol template for all studies.

 Figure 2: Current live business processes